mrcsmcl/team4gdd/level-and-world-design/level01op.md

 - **Debrief:**
   The level concludes with Vinny reviewing system logs and live feed data to determine mission success.
 Feedback is provided, setting the stage for more challenging missions ahead.

+# 5. Characters and NPCs

+## Allies:
+- **Vinny (Operator):**
+  - **Role:** Remote operator and hacker guiding the mission.
+  - **Function:** Monitors the house's security systems, disables sensors, and triggers distractions to create safe windows for Leo’s stealth actions.
+  - **Personality:** Sarcastic, resourceful, and quick-witted; he uses humor to ease tension while ensuring the mission proceeds smoothly.

+- **Leo (Field Operative):**
+  - **Role:** Agile executor on the ground responsible for physically retrieving mission-critical items.
+  - **Function:** Moves stealthily through the house, follows Vinny's real-time guidance, and performs precise actions to collect the necessary items.
+  - **Personality:** Calm under pressure, focused, and adaptive; Leo is quick on his feet, demonstrating excellent situational awareness and precision.

+## NPC Family Members:
+- **Vinny’s Father:**
+  Occupies the living room, often watching TV.
+His presence creates a challenge for retrieving the wristwatch.
+He can be distracted when the TV is hacked or turned off by Leo using the remote control.

+- **Vinny’s Mother:**
+  Present in the kitchen and common areas.
+She responds to unusual noises and disturbances.
+For example, scattered toys will prompt her to call Clara in to clean up, inadvertently clearing the area for Leo.

+- **Clara:**
+  Vinny's younger sister, usually found in her room reading *The Little Prince*.
+She might leave her room either to check the WiFi when it goes down or when her toys are scattered by Vinny’s strategic distractions, creating a window of opportunity.

+## Interactive Elements:
+- **Security Devices:**
+  Static elements such as cameras, motion sensors, and alarms, which behave like NPCs with predictable patterns.
+These devices require Vinny's intervention to be temporarily disabled or overridden.

+## Dialogue and Interactions:
+- **Real-Time Banter:**
+  Vinny delivers humorous and strategic commentary while managing the house systems.
+For example:
+  - When disabling the TV: “I’ve shut it off — my dad’s about to catch on!”
+  - Upon initiating the WiFi shutdown: “Heads up, we’re going dark for a sec.
+Stay sharp!”
+  - After scattering toys: “There!
+My mom’s on toy patrol.
+Now’s your chance.”

+---

+# 6. Level-Specific Mechanics

+## Division of Responsibilities:
+- **Vinny (Operator):**
+  - **Role:** Stays at the computer, monitoring and managing the house's security systems.
+  - **Function:** Uses the hacking interface to view sensor statuses, disable digital security measures (like cameras and sensor feeds), and analyze security logs to identify vulnerabilities.
+All of his actions are strictly computer-based.
+  - **Limitations:** Cannot physically interact with any devices in the house.

+- **Leo (Field Operative):**
+  - **Role:** The only character on the ground who can physically manipulate the environment.
+  - **Function:** Executes all physical interactions such as turning off the TV or WiFi using the remote control, scattering toys around the house, and manually interacting with physical switches and devices.
+  - **Dependency:** Relies on Vinny’s real-time information and instructions to determine the optimal moment for physical actions.

+## Key Mechanics:
+1. **Computer-Based Actions (Vinny):**
+   - Monitors live security feeds and sensor statuses.
+   - Sends digital override commands to temporarily disable certain security measures (e.g., camera feeds or sensor alerts).
+   - Analyzes security logs to pinpoint key locations (like where the key might be hidden).
+   - These actions prepare the environment for Leo but do not cause any physical change by themselves.

+2. **Field-Based Actions (Leo):**
+   - Executes all physical tasks required by the mission:
+     - **TV/WiFi Shutdown:** Uses a remote control (or physically interacts with devices) to turn off the TV or WiFi, creating distractions.
+     - **Scattering Toys:** Physically moves toys around to trigger a distraction, such as causing Clara’s mom to call her in to clean up.
+     - **Item Retrieval:** Collects mission-critical items and manually operates environmental controls when needed.
+   - Must time his actions precisely to take advantage of the digital windows opened by Vinny.

+3. **Coordinated Multi-Tasking:**
+   - Success hinges on tight communication between Vinny and Leo.
+Vinny’s computer-based instructions create short windows of opportunity during which Leo must act quickly.
+   - The system enforces time constraints on both digital overrides and physical interactions, ensuring that coordination is critical.

+4. **Mini-Game Interactions:**
+   - Certain physical tasks (e.g., turning off the TV or scattering toys) may involve mini-games that test Leo’s speed and accuracy.
+   - Vinny’s role is to prepare the environment by disabling competing security measures, allowing Leo to focus on the mini-game challenges.

+5. **Risk Management and Timing:**
+   - Each digital intervention from Vinny provides a limited window during which Leo must perform the corresponding physical action.
+   - Failure by Leo to act within this window, or miscommunication between the two, can lead to detection by sensors or family members, jeopardizing the mission.

+## Puzzles or Challenges (Vinny's Computer Tasks):

+1. **Disable Fridge Sensors (Remote Override):**
+   - **Logic:** From his computer, Vinny must access the kitchen sensor network and override its control signals.
+This involves a mini-game where he selects the correct combination of circuit nodes to disable the sensors without triggering alerts.
+   - **Hint:** The interface highlights red wiring—follow the red circuits as indicated by the wiring diagram.
+   - **Outcome:** Once solved, the kitchen sensors are temporarily deactivated, providing Leo a safe window to retrieve the soda.

+2. **Unlocking the Basement Door (Digital Key Discovery):**
+   - **Logic:** Vinny uses the security logs on his computer to trace the digital fingerprint associated with the basement door lock.
+This puzzle involves matching encrypted codes and bypassing a firewall to either reveal the physical key's location or to generate a digital override code.
+   - **Hint:** Look for anomalies in the access logs—repeated errors or out-of-place numbers can hint at the correct code.
+   - **Outcome:** Successfully completing the puzzle either provides Leo with the information on where to find the key or remotely unlocks the basement door for him.

+## Scripted Events (Triggered via Vinny's Computer Interface):

+1. **WiFi Shutdown:**
+   - **Event:** Vinny sends a shutdown command from his computer, disabling the house's WiFi for a short duration.
+   - **Effect:** This action causes Clara to leave her room to check the router, momentarily clearing the area for Leo to grab The Little Prince Book.
+   - **Outcome:** The brief communication blackout adds tension, requiring both players to act with precise timing.

+2. **Scattered Toys:**
+   - **Event:** When Vinny identifies an opportunity through the interface—such as a lull in parental monitoring—he can signal Leo to physically scatter toys around the house.
+   - **Effect:** This triggers a scripted response where Clara’s mom is prompted to call her in for cleanup, thus clearing Clara’s room.
+   - **Outcome:** The distraction provides Leo with a safe window to retrieve the book while the parents are preoccupied.

+3. **Basement Alarm:**
+   - **Event:** When Leo grabs the USB, sensors in the basement trigger an alarm.
+Vinny’s computer immediately displays a countdown mini-game where he must disable the alarm system remotely.
+   - **Effect:** The alarm suppression process is time-sensitive and visible on Vinny's interface.
+   - **Outcome:** Successfully completing the mini-game suppresses the alarm, allowing Leo to exit the basement unnoticed.

+4. **Final Encounter with Vinny’s Dad:**
+   - **Event:** Just before Leo's escape, Vinny’s interface alerts him that Vinny’s dad is blocking the basement exit.
+Vinny then initiates a final distraction sequence by remotely triggering a noise-making device in the garage.
+   - **Effect:** The distraction forces Vinny’s dad to vacate the area, opening up an alternative exit route.
+   - **Outcome:** Leo must quickly adapt by escaping through the side garage door, completing the mission with synchronized timing.